RKrueger8586/rkrueger8586.github.com/_posts/professional-projects/2014-01-01-next-generation-internal-prototype.markdown

 - Approximately 9 months, with intermittent development thereafter.

 ## Tasks
-- Responsible for Interfacing with government customers, gathering requirements, and creating production time lines
+- Responsible for interfacing with government customers, gathering requirements, and creating production timelines.
-- Designed and documented eight levels across four separate products
-- Construction: Terrain, Textures, Lighting, Decorative Mesh Placement, Entity Placement, Art Integration
-- Scenario Design and Scripting
-- Managed small teams (outsourced and in-house)
+- Created tasking and oversaw the day-to-day development of the prototype.
+- Worked with art and programming teams to develop a method of carrying over content from Unreal 3 to Unreal 4.
+- Scripted a dynamic day/night cycle and a framework for weather effects.
+- Reconstructed a large scale map from our Unreal 3 product, and give it a visual upgrade.
+- Managed several internal developers across multiple disciplines.